Domestic abuse can include, but is not limited to, the following:

 - On average the police receive an emergency call relating to domestic abuse every 30 seconds.

-- Domestic cases now account for 14.1% of all court prosecutions, and the volume of prosecutions rose this year to the highest level ever of 92,779 .
+- Domestic cases now account for 14.1% of all court prosecutions, and statistics highlight that the volume of prosecutions has risen to the highest level ever of 92,779 .
 92.4% of defendants were male and 7.6% were women.
 84% of victims were female and 16% were male.

 Many of the women who contact CIS’ters were not only sexually abused as children, but also lived in a home where Domestic Abuse took place.
-Whilst many organisations who campaign on the issue of Domestic Abuse/Violence prefer to relegate the role of a child to that of a witness, within CIS’ters we know that many of our members were also victims in that it is emotional abuse to witness harm being done to another person i.e. they experienced Domestic Abuse.
+Whilst many organisations who campaign on the issue of Domestic Abuse/Violence prefer to relegate the role of a child to that of a witness, within CIS’ters we know that many of our members were also victims, in that it is emotional abuse to witness harm being done to another person i.e. they experienced Domestic Abuse.
 In addition, the sexual abuse that the child is experiencing can be by the same perpetrator of Domestic Abuse, or by someone else in the family.
 If you know of a child who is experiencing Domestic Abuse, you might find this handbook helpful.
+How Can my Child be Affected by Domestic Abuse?